propavingk/LamportLens/CONTRIBUTING.md

    `typescript` and `@types/node` for building and nothing else.
 No runtime dependencies in either language.
 2. No network access anywhere in the shipped code.
-The tools read files and
+The tools read files and write to stdout or to an explicitly named output path.
+3. No em dash in any file, in any of its three forms. `scripts/verify.py` checks this mechanically.
+4. Fixtures are honest.
+Synthetic fixtures are labelled as synthetic in `samples/README.md`, and `samples/build_fixture.py` must rebuild them byte for byte.
+Never present a constructed snapshot as a capture.